jaapdeheer/GeneralsWiki/SourceCode/Builds/build_with_msvc22.md

 - Run `cmake --preset win32 -G "Visual Studio 17 2022" -A Win32`
 - Navigate to the `build/win32` folder and open the generated solution file.
 - Build the project using the Visual Studio interface.

 ---

+## Build with VCPKG

+To build configurations that make use of VCPKG you must set the environment variable `VCPKG_ROOT` to the location where the VCPKG is found.
+If you have installed Visual Studio 2022 with the VCPKG component, you will most likely find it in one of these paths:

+- `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\vcpkg`
+- `C:\Program Files\Microsoft Visual Studio\2022\Professional\VC\vcpkg`
+- `C:\Program Files\Microsoft Visual Studio\2022\Enterprise\VC\vcpkg`

+If you use the stand-alone version of VCPKG, you need to use the folder you installed it in.

+### Set environment variable in command prompt

+You can set the environment variable in the command prompt.
+You will have to set it again if you (re)open the prompt:

+- `set VCPKG_ROOT=<path_to_vcpkg>`

+### Set environment variable in Windows

+You can also permanently set the environment variable in Windows

+- Search for `edit the system environment variables` in Windows Search or Control Panel
+- Choose `Environment Variables`
+- Add a new user variable
+- Set the variable name to `VCPKG_ROOT`
+- Set the variable value to the VCPKG path.

+---